 Kumon learning centers are located in every state in the United States and over 40 other countries around the world.
-It’s certainly a brand with name recognition, so it’s no wonder that parents consider Kumon when they are searching for an enrichment or tutoring program for their students.
+It’s certainly a brand with name recognition, so it’s no wonder that parents consider Kumon when they search for an enrichment or tutoring program for their students.
 Here’s the thing, though—brand recognition does not necessarily relate to the best program or best value.
-Like any decision that affects your child, you’ll want to do your research and consider any alternatives.
-Educational enrichment is a full field.
+Like any decision that affects your child, you’ll want to do your research and consider alternatives before committing to an educational enrichment program.
 So, before you search the web for “Kumon center near me,” take a moment to ask some questions on how Kumon works.
 To choose the best educational enrichment program for your child, be sure to consider if a different academic enrichment program, like A Grade Ahead, is a better choice for your family.

 Educational Enrichment Programs: How does A Grade Ahead compare to Kumon?